Eleven distinguished scientists and exceptional early career researchers have been honoured in the Biochemical Society’s annual Awards.

 Professor Anne Dell, Chair of the Awards Committee, said: “The Biochemical Society’s Awards recognize scientists at all career stages, across the full spectrum of the molecular biosciences.
 The Award lectures in 2016 will showcase the outstanding contributions that the winners have made.”

 The 2016 AstraZeneca Award will be awarded to Dame Carol Robinson from the University of Oxford.
 Carol is a UK-based biochemist whose research has made a very significant contribution to the development of mass-spectrometry techniques for the analysis of biologically important complexes.
+Read From molecular chaperones to membrane motors: through the lens of a mass spectrometrist.

 The 2016 Colworth Medal will be awarded to David Grainger (University of Birmingham) for his research relating to the control of bacterial gene expression by factors that act on a genome-wide scale.
 David is a molecular microbiologist who has made an internationally recognized contribution to the understanding of the control of bacterial gene transcription and chromosome organisation.
 David has played a major part in establishing the field in which he now excels.
 David’s high productivity has not come from mining a previously well-established seam, but instead has come from his innovative scientific imagination and a willingness to pursue new techniques and ideas.
 David Grainger received his medal at the 80th Harden Conference: Machines on Genes IV on 31 July—4 August 2016 at Shrigley Hall Hotel, Macclesfield, UK.